gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 The image processing output image is displayed in the middle.
 On the right image, we can see the extracted information on top of the raw image (blue circle around the laser with a red dot in the center).

-Nothing really changes for mode 2 except that I just wait until there is a frame recorded by the camera that contains a laser dot.
+Nothing really changes for mode 2 except that I just make it wait until there is a frame recorded by the camera that contains a laser dot.

-I later had to adjust a bit the laser detection as the projector was emitting a lot of light.
+I later had to adjust the laser detection a bit as the projector was emitting a lot of light.

 #### Camera calibration

-I needed to use a projector in order to report the position of the laser shot onto the wall.
+I needed to use a projector in order to report the position of the laser shot onto the wall in order to have a visual feedback after shooting.
 But before that, I needed to calibrate the camera with the projector.
-The camera needs to know where is the projected surface in order to communicate the position of the shot relatively to the surface of projection.
+The camera needs to know where the projected surface is in order to communicate the position of the shot in relation to the surface of projection.
-This calibration will be the first thing to be done when executing the program.
+This calibration was the first thing to do when executing the program.
 It is establishing a shared two axes coordinates system across the camera feed (input) and the projected area (output).

 That calibration is done in two parts:

 1. In the first part, 4 black circles are placed (on a white background) in the 4 corners of the projected area.
-I coded a function that is detecting those circles and that calculates the center of them.
+I coded a function that detected those circles and that calculated their center.
-2. In the second part, a black rectangle is displayed in a way that matchs its corner with the center of the circles from the first part.
+2. In the second part, a black rectangle is displayed in a way that matches each of its corners respectively to the center of each circle from the first part.

 The following GIF illustrates the circles' detection system:

 <img width="1000px" alt="Circles detection demo" src="/assets/images/posts/laser_gun_projected_target/documentation/Marks_Tracking_Circles.gif">

-We can see the projected area in white on the wall with the four circles on it.
+On the wall, we can see the projected area in white with the four circles displayed over it.
-Like the laser detection GIF, on the left there is the raw camera feed, in the middle is the image after being processed and on the right is the extracted data displayed on top of the camera feed.
+Like the laser detection GIF, on the left there is the raw camera feed, in the middle there is the image after being processed and on the right there is the extracted data displayed on top of the camera feed.
-The circles' detection is working pretty well.
+The circles' detection was working pretty well.

 The next GIF shows the rectangle detection system: